 Nike Training Club Fully free N/A N/A $0 N/A (free)

-FitCraft Limited free access See current plans See current plans Competitive 7-day free trial
+FitCraft Limited free access See current plans See current plans Competitive Free version available

 What You Actually Get at Each Price Point